 The Forgotten Railways of Chicago: The Chicago Aurora & Elgin Railroad

-On August 25th, 1902, the railroad began revenue service, between Chicago and Aurora.
+On August 25th, 1902, the CA&E railroad began revenue service, between Chicago and Aurora.
 The Aurora branch had a branch to Batavia which diverged at Batavia Jct., located just west of Eola Rd.
 The line to Elgin diverged in Wheaton, crossing over the Chicago & Northwestern tracks.
 That line had a branch to Geneva which diverged at Geneva Jct., located near present-day Grand Ave in Wheaton.

 The railroad closely paralleled the Chicago Great Western Railway east of Villa Park, and while initially the railroad's entire purpose was to provide passenger services without freight train interference, it was this redundancy that would eventually lead to the line's misfortunes as the larger railroads would become more efficient.

 All lines were in service by the end of 1903.
 By 1905, they were using "L" tracks to directly connect to the Loop.

 "A 1950 photo of the Chicago Aurora & Elgin Railroad on [present day] CTA Tracks."
 Image: Chuckman Chicago Nostalgia

 Chicago Aurora & Elgin Railroad CA&E 20 at State Road [present-day IL-56], 1957.
 FRRandP photo collection.